We believe everyone should be able to use their debit cards to spend money abroad, without having to pay rip-off fees on each transaction.

 This means Monzo converts your money at the Mastercard exchange rate, instead of the merchant or ATM doing it at their own rates.

 If you’re using other debit cards abroad, paying in local currency might not necessarily help you get the best rate.
-It depends on the exchange rate and markups your other bank might make, so it’s worth checking what they offer and working out how to get the best rate.
+It depends on the exchange rate and markups your other bank might make, so it’s worth checking what they offer.

 Are there any other charges for using my Monzo card abroad?

-Paying with your card abroad is totally free, and we’ll always pass on the Mastercard exchange rate.
+Paying with your card abroad is totally free, and we always pass on the Mastercard exchange rate.